OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 #### Invisible notes `print-object="no"`

 Sometimes, the input MusicXML contains invisible notes.
-Usually, these occur in ceratin hacks, where there was not a straightforward way how to encode a given piece of music.
-While it might seem unintuitive, we do encode this information in our linearized MusicXML sequence, because an ML model reading the notation has actually a way, how to figure out the presence of invisible symbols.
+Usually, these occur in certain hacks where there was no straightforward way to encode a given passage of music.
+While it might seem unintuitive, we do encode this information in our linearized MusicXML sequence, because an ML model reading the notation has actually a way to figure out the presence of invisible symbols.

 Here are a few examples: